 The Ravagers behaved a bit like a more rough-and-tumble incarnation of the Teen Titans, but dissolved after 13 issues.
 This freed Gar up to rejoin the actual Teen Titans in an all-new TEEN TITANS #1 in 2014 where he was returned to his normal emerald-green self and regained much of his pre-New 52 personality.

 Gar remained with this incarnation of the team until the end of the New 52 in 2016.

 Following the events of DC UNIVERSE: REBIRTH #1, Gar found himself once again called on to join the Teen Titans—but this time, it was by the pint-sized, tyrannical Robin, Damian Wayne, who had plans to overhaul the team in his own image.

-Together with Starfire, Raven, Kid Flash and later Aqualad, the team does their best to live up to Damian’s ever-growing list of impossible demands.
+Together with Starfire, Raven, Kid Flash and later Aqualad, the team did their best to live up to Damian’s ever-growing list of impossible demands.

 But when the Source Wall was breached at the denouement of DARK NIGHTS: METAL, the powers of many of Earth’s metahumans were wildly affected — Beast Boy among them, assuming a monstrous, hulking new form.
 Together with Raven, Beast Boy joined Nightwing’s newly reorganized Titans to seek out, assist, and when necessary neutralize those metahumans affected by the Source Wall breach.
 Luckily, Beast Boy would eventually return to his more familiar form after confronting Mother Blood in The Bleed between universes.